 - Measure the butter and put it in the freezer.
 When you're ready to make these scones, grate the frozen butter into the dry ingredients.
 It will give the scones a lighter, flaky texture.

-- Use 1 ¾ tsp pumpkin pie spice in place of the cinnamon, nutmeg, ginger and cloves if you have it on hand.
+- Use 1 ¾ teaspoon pumpkin pie spice in place of the cinnamon, nutmeg, ginger and cloves if you have it on hand.

 - You can substitute milk or cream for the yogurt.